 1. Free trial versus freemium model

-When it comes to buying software, potential customers often expect the chance to try it out before reaching for their credit cards.
+When it comes to SaaS products, potential customers often expect the chance to try it out before reaching for their credit cards.
 Software businesses generally have 2 ways of giving users a taste.

 Option 1: Free Trial